HackerHappyHour/reveal/README.md

 A framework for easily creating beautiful web-based presentations.
 [Check out the live demo](http://revealjs.com/).

 >__Note:__ This repository was forked from [hakimel/reveal.js](https://github.com/hakimel/reveal.js) on 3/11/2019
 to continue active development and feature contributions to reveal.js.
-Upstream of this fork [is published](https://npmjs.com/package/@h3/reveal.js) on npmjs under the `@h3` scope.
+This fork [is published](https://npmjs.com/package/@h3/reveal.js) on npmjs under the `@h3` scope.
 See [CONTRIBUTING](CONTRIBUTING.md) for info on how to join [HackerHappyHour](https://github.com/HackerHappyHour) and contribute!